GenerationSoftware/pt-v5-autotasks-monorepo/packages/withdraw-claim-rewards/README.md

 The following one is unique to the prize claim sweeper bot:

 ```
-REWARDS_RECIPIENT: Wallet that will receive the claim rewards
+REWARDS_RECIPIENT: EVM account that will receive the claim rewards
 ```

 Once the config has been saved with all of those variables, the script will run `withdrawClaimRewards()` and attempt to send a transaction.